Migrate from Exodus

 image.png

-1. Enter the saved wallet creation height number from your Exodus Monero wallet
+• Enter the saved wallet creation height number from your Exodus Monero wallet (for example 3344621)

 image.png